NeuralControl/statsElements/source/descriptiveStatistics.rst

         SE =  \frac{std}{\sqrt{n}}

 95% Confidence Interval
-    Range in which 95% of the true population mean is likely to lie.
+    For a gaussian distribution, the range in which 95% of the true population mean is likely to lie is defined by:

     .. math::
         CI = [mean-1.96*\frac{std}{\sqrt{n}} , mean+1.96*\frac{std}{\sqrt{n}}]

+1.96 can be replaced by other values for different percentages: 99%:2.576, 98%:2.326, 95%:1.96, 90%:1.645

     May not be good for small sample size (<30) and very non normal distributions.
 In that case we can use the t-distribution to replace the 1.96

 Correlation
 -----------